 Overnight icon Overnight: Guesthouse, Nuratau Mountains

 Day 9 - Local walk around Hayat Village – 7km, 4 hours with 70m ascent/descent.
 Bread making lesson.
+Drive to Samarkand - 3 hours.

 This morning your walk will take you out to explore the area around Hayat village.
 With luck you may see some of the wild and endangered Severtsov's sheep, the handsome rams sporting their huge, distinctive, curly horns.

-Saying a sad farewell to the mountains you leave Hayat and drive to Samarkand.
 Located in the magnificent region of the Oxus and Syr Darya rivers, Samarkand occupied a strategic and advantageous geographical position on the Great Silk Road.
 It is one of the world's most ancient cities, with a history that stretches back over 2,750 years, which makes it as old as Rome, Athens and Babylon.
 It served as the capital city for Tamerlane.
 There are magnificent examples of medieval architecture preserved in Samarkand, striking in their shape and rich colours.

 Overnight icon Overnight: Reikartz Amar Samarkand Or Zilol Baxt Hotel Or Similar, Samarkand